NetHome/ZWave/README.md

-# ZWave
+# OpenNetHome Java API for ZWave
-API for the ZWave protocol without any external dependencies
+This is an Java API for Sigma Design's serial protocol for ZWave controllers.
+It is a plain interface API without any application layer functionality.
+The API has no external dependencies.